engeir/parameter-scan/review1-response.typ

 === General comments

-The assumption of linearity between AOD and radiative forcing has been around for a long time, e.g. #cite(<hansen2005b>, form: "prose").
+The assumption of linearity between AOD and radiative forcing has been around for a long time, e.g. Hansen et al. (2005).
 What was not often stated is that this assumption is physically justified only for smaller eruptions, since by Beer's law, the reduction in radiation for a given AOD tau is exp(-tau).
 For small tau, we can approximate exp(-tau) as 1-tau, giving a linear relationship.
 If tau gets large, then